|PLATFORMS||PC/Steam, Xbox One, Playstation 4 (Reviewed)|

 Overall – I enjoyed this game as much as I did Resident Evil 2.
 It’s like having a delicious dessert that you’ve never had before, and then getting a second serving of that same dessert.

-It’s not quite as special the second time – but it’s still a really tasty thing that you liked.
+It’s not quite as special the second time – but it’s still a really tasty thing that you enjoyed.
+There’s nothing wrong with that.